raphaelhuefner/node-po-filter/README.md

 # po-filter

-**po-filter** is a node.js module to apply arbirary filters to po files.
+**po-filter** is a node.js module to apply arbitrary filters to po files.